joergmlpts/nature-id/classifiers/README.md

 On each of the above websites scroll down and under `Output` click on `labelmap` to download the labels.
 Then scroll back up and under `Model formats` switch to `TFLite (aiyvision/classifier/...)`.
 There click on `Download` to get the `.tflite` file.

 If you happen to have the classifier included in [Seek](https://www.inaturalist.org/pages/seek_app), it can go in this directory as well.
-It consists of two files `optimized_model.tflite` and `taxonomy.csv`.
+It consists of two files `optimized_model_v1.tflite` and `taxonomy_v1.csv`.